andrewCodeDev/metaphor/README.md

 # Metaphor

-Metaphor is a tensor computation library built around lazy graph construction and deferred execution.
-Operations are recorded as a symbolic graph and compiled into fused kernels at execution time, enabling automatic operator fusion, memory lifecycle management, and device-agnostic code.
+Metaphor is a tensor framework for running and training machine learning models, written in C3.
+Operations are recorded as a lazy symbolic graph and compiled into fused kernels at execution time, enabling automatic operator fusion, memory lifecycle management, and automatic differentiation.

 ## Design